-At the start, you can’t quit identify it.
-Maybe you can’t stop laughing off their joke.
-Maybe it’s a connection over Botswanian folk music, which NO ONE else listens to.
+At the start, you can’t quite identify it.
+Maybe you can’t stop laughing off their joke or maybe it’s a connection over Botswanian folk music, which NO ONE else listens to.
 Maybe it was how they flicked their head and the light hit their hair in the right way.
 You know something feels different and you know this person caused it.

 It goes by many names.
 “Butterflies in the stomach”.
 “Chemistry”.
 “That special feeling”.
+“Butterfly Fallacy”.
 It’s the signal your body gives you that this person is special and could be the one … right?

 I mean really … no. It’s not!

 Using “butterflies in the stomach” as a sign of future relationship success is like saying “Man, that hit off this crack pipe was amazing.
 I’m sure this is going to lead to a great long-term relationship with me and the pipe.”

 **disclaimer: I’ve never smoked crack myself … but I am from DC**

 The truth is, the temporary sensation you get is a chemical reaction.
 There are hormones and pheromones to make our brains feel a certain way.
 It’s a biological survival instinct.
 People have to mate.
 Mating is a one-time thing that happens and produces babies.
 This feeling makes sure humans mate.
 It’s evolution … not a way to find a future spouse.

 This is coming from someone hitting year 4 in his happy marriage after being reformed.
 I’m not making this up.

 So, figured it was time to share a few tips to get over the “Butterfly Fallacy”.
 My hope is I give at least one person a better way to find a long-term mate … compared to this outdated and poor tactic running rampant in these streets.